Edesak/Transfer-learning/README.md

 # Transfer-learning
-This repository is my storage of my programs that i created while learning from ZTM(Zero to mastery course).
+This repository is my storage of programs that i created while learning from ZTM(Zero to mastery course).
 Most of the code you can find on: https://www.learnpytorch.io/ but a lot of stuff was added due to my stuburness not to use Jupyter notebook or Google colab

 Most proud of from this I'm on utils.py  on function plot_most_wrong() witch took me quite a bit of time to crack.